-- 4 For a CMYK profile, select a setting for Import profile as. - CMYK Source and Simulation To use the profile as a CMYK source profile.
-Select if you want the Fiery server to simulate another printer or press standard. - Output To use the profile as an output profile.
-Select for a custom profile of your printer. - 5 Click Import. - 6 If the Profile Settings dialog box is displayed, select settings for this profile and click OK.
-You set the profile settings when the imported profile is a new profile (not a replacement of a profile already on the Fiery server).
+- 3 Browse to the location of the profile to import. - 4 Select the profile, and click Open. - 5 If the Profile Settings dialog box is displayed, select settings for this profile and click OK.You set the profile settings when the imported profile is a new profile (not a replacement of a profile already on the Fiery server).